RetroDECK/ES-DE/USERGUIDE-DEV.md

 With this setting enabled, there is a Quit menu shown as the last entry on the main menu which provides options to quit ES-DE, to reboot the computer or to power off the computer.
 With this setting disabled, there will simply be an entry to quit the application instead of the complete quit menu.

+### Utilities

+This menu contains various utility functions.

+**Rescan ROM directory**

+This menu option will rescan the ROM directory for any changes such as added or removed games and systems without having to restart the application.

 ### Quit / Quit EmulationStation

 The _Quit_ menu or _Quit EmulationStation_ entry as described by the _Show quit menu (reboot and power off entries)_ option above.

 If the menu is enabled, these are its entries: